ajvalenc/academic-kickstart/content/authors/admin/_index.md

 authors:
   - admin
 title: Angel J. Valencia
-role: MASc Student
+role: PhD Student
 avatar_filename: avatar.jpg
-bio: "I'm a master student doing research in robotics perception and manipulation.
+bio: "I'm a phd student doing research in robotics perception and manipulation.
 I'm also an open-source and self-hosted enthusiast who enjoys discovering new hardware and services that are easily accessible for everyone and privacy friendly."